tyboe2013/KisiwaDesertScript/README.md

 - [x] 3 different movements available
 - [x] 3 Luma Options available
 - [x] Vullfy detection for survivability
-- [x] automatic Temcard and Smoke Bomb Rebuy and TemTem Heal when almost out of cards or too many dead Tems in team
+- [x] automatic Temcard and Smoke Bomb Rebuy and TemTem Heal when completely out of cards or too many dead Tems in team
 - [x] Fast Teleport to Temporium with Smoke Bombs when using "safe" Movements
 - [x] Safety Running Away when it takes too much rounds to catch and release or the bot gets confused when lags happen
+- [x] Options to keep all Tems

 ##### To-Do:
 - [ ] Update Movements (Movements are kinda bad for now, waiting for an update from TemBot)
 - [ ] Bug Fixes
+- [ ] Keep 50 SV
 - [ ] more Luma Options
 - [ ] Cleaner Scripting
 - [ ] More customization Options (Custom Sleep and Waiting Times and more)